mattsbanner-vault/matomo-dip/README.md

-# Matomo - Automatic Dynamic IP Address Updater
+# Matomo - Dynamic IP Address Updater

 Simple script that can update the global exclude IP's of [Matomo](https://matomo.org/) to the resolution of hostnames.